 Lathe: South Bend with 2 accessories, namely a taper turning attachment, plus a set of collets and holder full details here of this lathe.

 Milling machine: Victoria U3, with both a tilting , telescoping and swivelling vertical head, and a horizontal head.
 Complete with dividing head and a recently home made radius aid for die blocks and expansion links.
-Both spindles have 3MT spindles.
+The detachable vertical head has a 3MT socket and the horizontal spindle takes International 50 tooling.
 See this page for further details.